 The UN’s 2006 World Drug Report says: “much of the early material on cannabis is now considered inaccurate, and that a series of studies in a range of countries have exonerated cannabis of many of the charges leveled against it… Medical use of the active ingredients, if not the plant itself, is championed by respected professionals.”
 Today, 13 years and countless cannabis research and studies later, cannabis is still listed as a Schedule 4 drug, indicating that it has officially no medical use and is particularly dangerous.

 But things are starting to change.
 Through a series of events, cannabis legislation has gradually evolved globally since the 1970s, and it keeps changing — both for medicinal and recreational uses.
-Now countries like Germany, Canada, Italy, Australia, the Netherlands, Israel, and dozens of American states have adopted independent medical cannabis programs, accepting the plant’s medicinal benefits, despite the fact that it’s still listed as a schedule IV drug by the CND.
+In the beginning of the 21st century, countries like Germany, Canada, Italy, Australia, the Netherlands, Israel, and dozens of American states have adopted independent medical cannabis programs, accepting the plant’s medicinal benefits.
+Eventually the World Health Organization accepted the medicinal benefits of cannabis, and the CND followed.